 Withdraw: Refers to removing all courses from your schedule and no longer attending the university for a specific term.

 An unofficial withdrawal occurs when you’ve enrolled for a semester but then stop attending all of your courses.
-UTSA reviews students at the end of the term to determine if they unofficially withdrew from the university.
+UT San Antonio reviews students at the end of the term to determine if they unofficially withdrew from the university.
 Students who receive all grades of “F, NC, W or NR” in any combination are subject to the R2T4 calculation and reviewed at the end of the term.

 Financial Aid and Scholarships contacts professors to provide proof of when the student ceased attendance through graded class assignments, documented group project work, or other documentation from the professor.
 If professors provide documentation showing the last date of attendance or coursework completed, that date will be used to calculate the R2T4 and federal funds to return.
 If proof is not provided, 100% of federal funds will be returned.
 If the professor indicates that the student stopped attending but we cannot determine if it occurred prior to the 60% point of the semester, then we will use the midpoint of the semester and calculate the R2T4 based on 50%.